cockroachdb/docs/v1.0/update.md

 # Open a cursor to perform database operations.
 cur = conn.cursor()

-# Insert two rows into the "accounts" table
+# Update a row in the "accounts" table
 # and return the "id" value.
 cur.execute(
     'UPDATE accounts SET balance = DEFAULT WHERE id = 1 RETURNING id'